Hosting details for ACF tournaments

 Ideally, all bids will be received no later than twelve weeks before the tournament date, and the editors will award bids to hosts in each of the ten regions no later than ten weeks before the tournament date.
 In reality, only the more active regions are likely to have their bids decided by that time, and it may take some additional weeks before a host can be found in a less active region, so the announcement of bids may be staggered.

 Financial breakdown between hosts and editors

-The base fee for each “normal” team that participates in your tournament is $120, as described in the packet and fee guidelines.
-Of this, you can consider $70 the base fee for you, the host, and $50 the base fee for the editors.
-All packet discounts and penalties (including early/late packet adjustments, and supplementary penalties for formatting or plagiarism) are added to or subtracted from the $50 that is to be paid to the editors: For example, if a team submits their packet at the -$25 deadline, then (ignoring all other discounts), they pay ACF $95, and ACF pays you $70 and the editors only $25, since the $25 comes out of the editors’ share.
-Similarly, all logistical discounts for buzzers, laptops, staffers, and travel affect your cut: A team that has no packet adjustment and brings 1 buzzer and 1 staffer to the tournament pays $105; ACF will send you $55 and the editors will keep $50, since the logistical discounts come out of your share.
-The $25 “new ACF team” discount is split 15/10: $15 comes out of the editors’ share, and $10 comes out of the hosts’ share.
+The base fee for each “normal” team that participates in your tournament is $135, as described in the packet and fee guidelines.
+Of this, you can consider $75 the base fee for you, the host, and $60 the base fee for the editors.
+All packet discounts and penalties (including early/late packet adjustments, and supplementary penalties for formatting or plagiarism) are added to or subtracted from the $60 that is to be paid to the editors: For example, if a team submits their packet at the -$30 deadline, then (ignoring all other discounts), they pay you $105, and ACF will charge you $30 for the editors and let you keep $70, since the $30 comes out of the editors’ share.
+Similarly, all logistical discounts for buzzers, laptops, staffers, and travel affect your cut: A team that has no packet adjustment and brings 1 buzzer and 1 staffer to the tournament pays $120; ACF will bill you $60 for the editors and let you keep $60, since the logistical discounts come out of your share.

 The following unusual cases will have their fees split up differently: Teams which receive the new quizbowl team discount, teams charged under the shorthanded team discount, and house teams.